therenanlira/vscode-server/README.md

 This is destined to those who has been accepted to the insider code-server.
 For more [click here](https://code.visualstudio.com/docs/remote/vscode-server).

-## Running
+## Running on Docker

-You'll need to have docker installed and run:

-    bash ./start.sh
+Run the container:

+    docker run -d --name vscode-server therenanlira/vscode-server:latest

+OBS: You can build your own image using the [Dockerfile](https://github.com/therenanlira/ms-vscode-server/blob/main/Dockerfile)
-Then check the logs to get the token and URI:
+Access the container logs and follow the steps:

-    docker logs ms-vscode-server
+    docker logs vscode-server

-## Container
+## Running on Kubernetes

-As the application is containered you can run it in any Cloud Platform, as Azure Container Instances as well.
+Apply the manifest to create the Namespace and Deployment:

+    kubectl apply -f ./src/kube-vscode.yml

+Access the POD logs and follow the steps:

+    kubectl logs $(kubectl get po --output=name) -f